Orlando-Codecamp/orlandocodecamp.github.io/speakers.md

 nav_order: 4
 ---

-# Speakers (So Far)
+# 70+ Speakers (So Far)

 <p />

-We are approving sessions in batches this year as they are submitted.
-The speakers below have sessions that are approved by the organizers and confirmed by the speakers.
-Check back later as we add more speakers.
+The speakers below have approved sessions and have confirmed their attendance.
+Check back later as we finalize the list of confirmed speakers.

 <script type="text/javascript"
   src="https://sessionize.com/api/v2/ht1oni9m/view/SpeakerWall" />